LorenaMendes/twitter-clone/README.md

-# Twitter Clone in Reacteact
+# Twitter Clone in React
 > A front-end clone of Twitter (dark mode) developed using React and CSS.

 ## Demo